monofuel/handheld/readme.md

 # Portable Handheld

+## TODO

+- come up with a good name
+- make a BoM
+- address fixes for model
+- automate building stl's for individual parts of model
+- polish and share software setup scripts

+## Design Goals
+- must fit in pocket
+- must be sturdy
+- see how well printing buttons with flexible plastic connecting to case
+  - reduces part count when printed on a multi-material printer, and might not be terrible?
+- expose audio and hdmi on side of case
+- must be modular and easy to replace parts

 ## Printing Instructions
 - prototype STLs are available in the v0.9 folder (v1 is pending some improvements listed in `main.scad`)
 - needs to be printed in 2 halves, a front half and back half.